 - It took a total of 8 years to complete the construction of this building and the cost was $232,372 at that time.

 - There is a private home in McLean, Virginia which is an exact replica of the White House.

 - White House did not have running water until 1833.
 It was installed under Andrew Jackson’s Presidency.

 - The first residents of the house were second President of the US John Adams and his wife.

-- Every month, President receives a bill for his and his family’s personal expenses like food, toiletries, dry cleaning etc. and the amount is deducted from his annual salary.
+- Every month, the President receives a bill for the family’s personal expenses like food, toiletries, dry cleaning etc. and the amount is deducted from the presidential annual salary.

 - This mansion receives about 6,000 visitors every day.

 - The White House kitchen can serve dinner to as many as 140 guests and hors-d’oeuvres to more than 1,000 with five full-time chefs.